An Xiangyi: 2024–2025 season

 An began her international season by winning gold at the 2024 Asian Open Trophy.
 She then went on to finish fifth at the 2024 Shanghai Trophy and tenth at the 2024 Cup of China.
-One week following the latter event, An would finish fifth at the 2024 Chinese Championships.
+One week following the latter event, An finished fifth at the 2025 Chinese Championships.

 In February, An competed at the 2025 Asian Winter Games in Harbin, where she finished in sixth place.
 One week following that event, she placed thirteenth at the 2025 Four Continents Championships in Seoul, South Korea.

 Selected to compete at the 2025 World Championships in Boston, Massachusetts, United States, An placed twenty-seventh in the short program and did not advance to the free skate segment.

 2025–2026 season

 Although assigned to compete at the 2025 Cup of China, An withdrew from the event due to a lower back injury.
+She returned to competition for the 2026 Chinese Championships in December, where she finished in tenth place.

+Assigned to compete at the 2026 Four Continents Championships, An finished the event in sixteenth place after placing sixteenth in both the short and free program segments.